onflow/kitty-items/kitty-items-js/README.md

 npm run start:dev
 ```

+✨ If everyting worked the API will be available at http://localhost:3000
+(Note that when the API starts, it will automatically run the database migrations for the configured `DATABASE_URL` url)

-### Start the Worker / Event consumers
+### Start the Event Worker

-The Worker will help us capture events coming from Flow and save them in the events database we started in the first step.
+The event worker script will help us capture events coming from Flow and save them in the events database we started in the first step, making those evenbts available to consumers of the REST API.

 ```
 npm run workers:dev
 ```

-✨ If everyting worked the API will be available at http://localhost:3000
-(Note that when the API starts, it will automatically run the database migrations for the configured `DATABASE_URL` url)

-### Setup Accounts
+## Setup Accounts

 Now that the API is up and running, you'll need to use it to deploy contracts to your Flow Testnet account (`MINTER_FLOW_ADDRESS`).
 Follow the instructions available on [kitty-items-deployer](https://github.com/dapperlabs/kitty-items/tree/master/kitty-items-deployer).